GalileoCap/Leaflet/.github/ISSUE_TEMPLATE/bug_report.md

 Please provide a general summary of the issue in the title above .
 -->

-- [ ] I've looked at the [documentation](http://leafletjs.com/reference.html) to make sure the behavior is documented and expected
+- [ ] I've looked at the documentation to make sure the behavior is documented and expected
-- [ ] I'm sure this is a Leaflet code issue, not an issue with my own code nor with the framework I'm using (Cordova, Ionic, Angular, React…)
+- [ ] I'm sure this is a library code issue, not an issue with my own code nor with the framework I'm using (Cordova, Ionic, Angular, React…)
 - [ ] I've searched through the issues to make sure it's not yet reported

 **Steps to reproduce**